emirzeco/emirzeco.github.io/_pages/about.md

 I hold a master's degree in sociology from the Goethe University Frankfurt, and a bachelor's degree in sociology, also from the Goethe University Frankfurt.
 While pursuing my master's degree, I worked as a research assistant in the ERC-funded research project [POLAR](https://polar-project.org).

 In my free time, I love listening to music, especially hip-hop, R&B, and pop.
 I’m a big fan of Kendrick Lamar, The Weeknd, and Billie Eilish, and I've had the opportunity to see them live in concert.
-Outside of music, I enjoy playing video and parlor games, as well as watching football (where I support my favorite team Arsenal F.C.) and Formula 1.
+Outside of music, I enjoy playing video and parlor games, as well as watching football (supporting Arsenal F.C.) and Formula 1.
 I am also interested in politics and fashion.